GCDigitalFellows/intro-pandas-dri-2022/README.md

 # **4. Getting started with Pandas**

+Pandas is a Python software library
+The name is derived from the term "panel data", an econometrics term for data sets that include observations over multiple time periods for the same individuals
+You can think of it as a FREE equivalent to Stata or SPSS for data manipulation and analysis.
+It is also more powerful than Excel
+Knowing how to use Pandas is important if you plan on working with data organized in spreadsheets (either quantitative or qualitative)

 _Import Pandas_

 In the first blank cell, type the following command to import the Pandas library into our Jupyter Notebook: